Cooking Through Fiction: Miss Trunchbull's Chocolate Cake

 Miss Truncuhbull's Chocolate Cake

-2 c sugar
+2 cups sugar

-1 3/4 c all-purpose flour
+1 ¾ cups all-purpose flour

-3/4 c dark cocoa powder
+¾ cup dark cocoa powder

-2 tsp baking soda
+2 teaspoons baking soda

-1 tsp baking powder
+1 teaspoon baking powder

-1 tsp salt
+1 teaspoon salt

-1 c buttermilk
+1 cup buttermilk

-1/2 c vegetable oil
+½ cup vegetable oil

-1 tsp vanilla extract
+1 teaspoon vanilla extract

 For Dark Chocolate Ganache

-2 c heavy cream
+2 cups heavy cream

-16 oz dark chocolate chips
+16 ounces dark chocolate chips

+4. For the Ganache: Heat cream in microwave safe bowl for 3 minutes.
 Pour hot cream over bowl of chocolate chips.
 Let sit for 2 minutes.

+5. Stir until completely combined.
 Let cool for 10 minutes.

 6. For the Chocolate Frosting: Chop the chocolate and place it in a heat-proof bowl set over a pan of simmering water.
 Stir until just melted and set aside until cooled to room temperature.